zxiiro/pygerrit/README.rst

 .. image:: https://img.shields.io/pypi/l/pygerrit.png

-Pygerrit provides a simple interface for clients to interact with `Gerrit Code Review`_ via ssh or the REST API.
+pygerrit-event-stream provides a simple interface for clients to interact with `Gerrit Code Review`_ via the Gerrit Event Stream over ssh.

-This repository is no longer actively maintained.
-Development has moved to `pygerrit2`_.
+This repository is a fork of `pygerrit`_ with the Rest API stripped out and event-stream components updated. `pygerrit`_ is no longer maintained upstream.

+If you need support for the Gerrit Rest API consider looking into `pygerrit2`_.

 Prerequisites
 -------------